benieric/ventoy-usb/README.md

 **Tips**:
 - If Ventoy menu doesn't appear, ensure Secure Boot is disabled in UEFI (for some systems).
-- You can add/remove ISOs anytime using `ventoy-copy-isos.sh` without reinstalling Ventoy.
+- You can add/remove ISOs anytime using `ventoy-add-isos.sh` without reinstalling Ventoy.
 - The USB remains bootable until you reformat it manually.

 ## License